blcc/cliFBChat/README.rst

 Receive and reply facebook messages with terminal.

-It's also print notification of facebook.

-And receive message from XMPP (Send and roster function is not apply yet).

-Powered by (modified) fbchat python lib(https://github.com/carpedm20/fbchat/).
+Powered by fbchat python lib(https://github.com/carpedm20/fbchat/).

 **No API key is needed**.
 Just use your ID and PASSWORD.